Accelerated Bachelor of Science in Nursing Program

 Professional Preparation for a Career that Cares

 For more than 50 years, the Frances M. Maguire School of Nursing at Gwynedd Mercy University has been a hub for the nursing profession.
 Our programs help students become skilled practitioners who go on to provide superior patient care and serve as leaders in the field.
-Now, we offer an innovative program at our Philadelphia location that can prepare you to make the change to a career with real meaning and purpose—a career as a registered nurse.
+Now, we offer an innovative program at both our Philadelphia and Bensalem locations which can prepare you to make the change to a career with real meaning and purpose—a career as a registered nurse.

 Our Accelerated Bachelor of Science in Nursing (ABSN) program, designed for students who have a bachelor’s degree in another field, offers the hands-on clinical training and comprehensive health sciences knowledge you need to enter the nursing workforce.